-Seattle-area transit agencies pledge to increase bus and train cleaning against coronavirus

-Seattle-area transit officials have sought to reassure passengers with promises of more-frequent sanitizing work in light of the coronavirus outbreak, but as of Tuesday afternoon they had not released specific plans.
+Metro will sanitize frequently touched bus surfaces daily in battle against the coronavirus

 Some three-quarters of a million people per day ride with eight agencies in the central Puget Sound region, one of many public spaces where viruses might be transmitted.

 People should avoid riding when they feel flu or cold symptoms, health officials say, and people should avoid touching their face and should wash their hands before and after each trip.

-King County Metro’s longtime practice is to disinfect surfaces once every 30 days, while performing other deep-cleaning, such as scrubbing bus windows and floors.

-King County Executive Dow Constantine announced Monday on Twitter there will be more cleaning of “high-touch” areas such as buttons, pull cords and rails.

-Similarly, Sound Transit said workers will perform additional sanitizing, but as of Tuesday afternoon could not give specifics.

-“Since we’re dealing with four different agencies that maintain our vehicles, we don’t have all the details that you’re looking for just yet,” said Sound Transit spokesperson John Gallagher.
-“We really don’t have more to share at this time.”
+And even if buses are sanitized daily, new exposures can return when the next group of riders hop aboard, Switzer said.

-Snohomish County-based Community Transit already sanitizes bus handrails and non-fabric seat parts weekly with Lysol, and talks were underway Tuesday about possible daily sanitizing, said spokeswoman Nashika Stanbro.
+Snohomish County-based Community Transit already sanitizes bus handrails and nonfabric seat parts weekly with Lysol, and talks were underway Tuesday about possible daily sanitizing, said spokeswoman Nashika Stanbro.
 Officials are determining the costs and whether cleaning contractors can squeeze in that work in addition to the usual sweeping and spill removal.

 Workers at the Seattle Center Monorail wipe down surfaces daily with disinfectants, General Manager Megan Ching said.

+Sound Transit, which contracts with four agencies to operate a regional fleet, promised additional sanitizing, but a spokesman Tuesday afternoon could not give specifics.

+However, Sound Transit board member Paul Roberts, of Everett, said Tuesday stepped-up cleaning has already started, and crews will focus mainly on places where people set their hands, including at light-rail stations.

-More than 20 people in King and Snohomish counties had been diagnosed with COVID-19, the disease caused by the new coronavirus officially known as SARS-CoV-2.
+In King and Snohomish counties, 27 people had been diagnosed by Tuesday afternoon with COVID-19, the disease caused by the new coronavirus officially known as SARS-CoV-2.
 Nine people have died.

-Amalgamated Transit Union Local 587, which represents Metro operating and maintenance workers, did not respond to requests for comment.

-Nationally the union was working to write coronavirus-related guidance for transit workers “post haste,” said Brian Sherlock, ATU safety specialist in Washington, D.C.
+Nationally the ATU is working to write coronavirus-related guidance for transit workers “post haste,” said Brian Sherlock, ATU safety specialist in Washington, D.C.

-Sherlock called on the industry to remedy poor bus ventilation, which contributes to elevated illness and asthma among transit drivers.
-Air filters in buses are rarely changed, he said, and typical circulation pushes stale air and sometimes exhaust from the back to front.
-Ultraviolet light should be installed within bus filtration systems to kill viruses, he said.

-Some transit providers are taking immediate steps.
+Some transit providers took steps earlier this week.

 New York Metropolitan Transit Authority reported that it disinfected 427 subway stations, 1,905 train cars and 1,974 buses Monday night.
 The agency also said it hasn’t detected any loss of ridership.
 New York has reported two cases of COVID-19.

-The American Public Transportation Association (APTA) has organized a coronavirus webinar Thursday.
-As a role model, APTA cites San Diego, which says it daily wipes 53 bus and trolley stations to disinfect ticket machines and kiosks.
+The American Public Transportation Association (APTA) cites San Diego, which says it daily wipes 53 bus and trolley stations to disinfect ticket machines and kiosks.
+APTA is holding a national web conference Thursday.

 Singapore is spraying airport areas and public handrails, in escalators and trolleys, as often as four times a day with ammonium chloride, the Straits Times reported.